 Holland's excellent bicycle path network is clearly marked with the ANWB (Royal Dutch Touring Club, an automobile association) red and white signs and mushroom-shaped posts, indicating the quickest route from A to B.

 The Dutch National Cycling Association (Stichting Landelijk Fietsplatform) created and manages a network of over 4,500 km of cycle routes in the Netherlands.
 All LF routes are signposted in both directions.
 Route guides for the LF routes are available for a fee and divided into four categories including those for holiday tours, area guides, weekend rides and day tours.
-The guides are available only in Dutch, though they do contain detailed maps.

 Bicycle lights: approved lights at the front and the back are compulsory at night and when visibility is reduced.